Hannah Hampton: Early life and career

 Hampton was born in Birmingham, England and grew up in Studley, Warwickshire before emigrating to Spain with her family at the age of five.
+She has an older brother, Ben, who she credits with helping her to ‘‘achieve [her] dreams’’.

 While in Spain, Hampton was scouted for the Villarreal CF academy where she played as a striker.
 She studied at the British School of Vila-real where her parents, Chris and Laura, worked as teachers.

-She moved back to England in 2010 and joined the Stoke City Centre of Excellence.
-She attended Chase Grammar School in Cannock and Erasmus Darwin Academy in Burntwood, Staffordshire where her parents were on the staff.
+The family moved back to England in 2010, and Hampton joined the Stoke City Centre of Excellence.
+During her time at Stoke's academy, she switched from playing as a forward to being a goalkeeper.

+Hampton attended Chase Grammar School in Cannock and Erasmus Darwin Academy in Burntwood, Staffordshire where her parents were members of staff.
-During her time at Stoke, Hampton switched from forward to goalkeeper.
 As part of the "Where Greatness Is Made" campaign, a plaque honouring Hampton was installed at Stoke City.

 Club career

 Birmingham City

 In 2016, Hampton was recruited for the Birmingham City Centre of Excellence by then-Academy Director Marc Skinner, who would later be appointed first-team manager.
 On 5 November 2017, Skinner called Hampton up for her senior debut in a League Cup group game against Doncaster Belles.
 After making a string of first-team appearances, Hampton signed her first professional contract with the club on 5 December 2018.

-In 2018, veteran first-choice keeper Ann-Katrin Berger left the club, and Hampton played more, starting 12 of the 20 WSL matches during the 2018–19 season as the Blues conceded a joint-third low 17 league goals.
+In 2018, veteran first-choice keeper Ann-Katrin Berger left the club, and Hampton's playing time increased.
+She started 12 of the 20 WSL matches during the 2018–19 season as the Blues conceded a joint-third low 17 league goals.
 She was named the club's Young Player of the Season at Birmingham's end of season awards in May 2019.

-Hampton signed a new contract for Birmingham City on 5 September 2019, extending her deal until June 2021.
+Hampton signed a new contract for Birmingham City on 5 September 2019, extending her time at the club until June 2021.
 She played 34 of the 35 WSL games in the next two seasons, keeping 6 clean sheets with a 66.5% save percentage.
-Hampton left Birmingham upon the expiry of her contract at the end of the month.
+Hampton left Birmingham upon the expiry of her contract at the end of the 2020–21 season.

 Aston Villa

-On 3 July 2021, Hampton signed a two-year contract with FA WSL team Aston Villa on a free transfer.
+On 3 July 2021, Hampton signed a two-year contract with rival WSL team Aston Villa on a free transfer.